divy-koushik-mishra/do-note-frontend/README.md

 ## Notes

 1. Do Note is a fullstack application built on **NextJs(frontend)**, **Express(backend)** and **MongoDB** as **database.**
-2. This is the frontend application repository.
+2. [This](https://github.com/divy-koushik-mishra/do-note-frontend) is the frontend application repository.
+3. You can visit backend repository [here.](https://github.com/divy-koushik-mishra/do-note-backend)